free excel invoice templates

 You can also bypass the "Tax invoice total including shipping cost" option by customizing the formula of the GST tax cell to include shipping cost and ignore the option.

-1. First make a backup copy of your invoice template.
+1. First make a backup copy of your Excel template.

 2. Open your invoice template in Excel.